Kotlin/KEEP/proposals/compile-time-dependency-resolution.md

 The above declaration can serve as a target for implementations for any arbitrary type passed for `A`.

-In the implementation below we provide evidence that there is a `Repository<User>` extensions available in scope, enabling both methods defined for the given behavior to work over the `User` type.
+In the implementation below we provide evidence that there is a `Repository<User>` extension available in scope, enabling both methods defined for the given behavior to work over the `User` type.
 As you can see, we're enabling a new keyword here: `extension`.

 ```kotlin
 package com.data.instances